BrucePerens/introspection/README.md

 without macros.

-If you want to use type introspection information to *modify the code of your Crystal program,* you'll still have to do it the macro way.
+If you want to use type introspection information to *modify the code of your Crystal program,* you'll still have to do it the macro way, not using this shard.

 Currently this shard only provides an `Object#instance_methods` method.
 This works on instances, classes, and modules.
 It returns the data